scotws/265SXB-Guide/monitor.md

 character from the console, blocking until the character is received.
 Note this routine must be called with a long subroutine jump as ```JSL 00E036```.
 Returns with the carry bit clear and the character received in 8-bit A register.
 The character is not echoed, use GET_PUT_CHR for that.
-ESC is returned as $1B, CONTROL-C as $03 with carry bit clear.
 ```
    ; GET_CHR example program.
 All numbers are hex.
 Assumes native mode